-Jenifer Warren spent more than 20 years as a staff writer and bureau chief for the Los Angeles Times, where her coverage included state government, politics, the California Supreme Court, and criminal justice policy.
-The recipient of numerous journalism awards, Warren was a member of the LA Times staff that won the 1993 Pulitzer Prize for coverage of the Los Angeles riots.
-Prior to joining the Council, she worked as a communications consultant.
+Warren spent most of her career as a journalist, including more than 20 years as a staff writer and bureau chief for the Los Angeles Times.
+Her coverage ranged from state government, politics, and the California Supreme Court to criminal justice policy and the environment.
+The recipient of numerous journalism awards, Warren was a member of the LA Times staff that won the Pulitzer Prize for coverage of the Los Angeles riots following the police beating of Rodney King.
+Prior to joining the Council, Warren worked as a communications consultant, managing media campaigns and providing strategic support to nonprofit organizations and government agencies.

 Support our work